chroder/lookupproxyd/README.md

    --listen value, -i value         The address to listen on.
 E.g. :8100 or 1.2.3.4:8100 for a particular interface (default: ":8100")
    --redis-host value, -r value     The Redis host.
 E.g. 1.2.3.4:6379 --redis-auth value, -a value     If the Redis server requires auth --target-host value, -t value    The target host to forward to.
 E.g. 1.2.3.4:80.
-(Note: Not a URL; don't enter protocol).
+This is a template can variables can be used.
+E.g. 1.2.3.4:{{.Lookup.XXX}}.
+Note: Not a URL; don't enter protocol.
    --target-scheme value, -m value  The target scheme to use (http or https). (default: "http") --log-level value, -l value      Specify: debug, info, warning, error, fatal, panic (default: "warning") --rewrite-host value, -w value   Specify a template to rewrite the Host as.
 The provided host will be in {{.Request.Host}} and data from the lookup in {{.Lookup.XXX}}.
 If you do not specify a value, no host rewrite will happen.
+   --rewrite-path value, -p value   Specify a template to rewrite the Path as.
+The provided path will be in {{.Request.URL.Path}} and data from the lookup in {{.Lookup.XXX}}.
+If you do not specify a value, no path rewrite will happen.
    --send-keys value, -s value      Specify a list of keys to send in the X-header (JSON encoded).
 If none provided, or the keys don't exist in the lookup, no X-header will be sent.
    --send-header value, -x value    Specify the name of the X-header to send values in. (default: "X-Lookup") --trust-upstream, -u             Set this to trust the upstream host (trusts X-Forwarded headers and passes them on). (default: false)